User’s Manual for Daniel Scheufler

 - If you are on my team, and know you will need my help, start by doing all you know to do first.
 Write comments, unit tests, pseudo-code , whatever.
 Start us off with something, so that when we meet up there is material to work with.
 This is an excellent way to help me help you!

 - Offer me feedback.
 Be up front about it.
-Don't prescribe a solution on it.
+Don’t prescribe a solution on it.
 But offer me your perspective.
 I value that.
 I want to understand and to be aware.
 But I bristle when I feel I am accused.
 Much easier for both of us if you are able to share your experience, as just that: your experience.
-My goal is usually value delivery, so if I hear from you that I didn't succeed in that my normal response is to pivot.
+My goal is usually value delivery, so if I hear from you that I didn’t succeed, my normal response is to pivot.
 Hopefully when you come to such a discussion, you will also come willing to listen.
 Often I will share my half of the story after such a chat, not as a defense, but in the interest of adding information to the pool.
 Maybe there is something there you did not know, or perhaps you can better see the fault in my reasoning than I can.

 What people misunderstand about me:

 - Experiments – I like to try things out and see what works.
 I don’t expect everything to be a success, as long as an honest effort was given.
 Experiments, whether success or failure are primarily valuable for what we learn from them.